Identity of dark matter remains a mystery

 Despite the strong evidence for its existence, the identity of dark matter remains a mystery.
 Several years of data will be necessary to fully confirm or refute DAMA's annual modulation results.
 Improved theoretical understanding and more data from the upgraded COSINE detector (COSINE-200) will help understand the mystery of the signal.

-In a new podcast, University of Sheffield particle physicists Professor Dan Tovey and Dr Ed Daw debate two theories that may explain dark matter – axions and weakly interacting massive particles (WIMPs).
-Listen on Apple Podcasts
+In this podcast, University of Sheffield particle physicists Professor Dan Tovey and Dr Ed Daw debate two competing theories that might explain dark matter – axions and weakly interacting massive particles (WIMPs).